PlanetQuest

 The light curve of a star is a plot of its brightness against the time it has that brightness.
 Most of the time this is given in "differential magnitudes" or the brightness variation of a given star compared with other stable (or "standard") stars in the same star field and so imaged (electronically photographed) at the same time.
 The light curve is corrected for star color differences, precise time, and all instrumental effects so that any remaining brightness variations are intrinsic to the star itself—or to a planet orbiting that star.

 Radio SETI (Search for Extraterrestrial Intelligence) is the effort to detect narrow-band radio signals.
 Nothing known other than technology (i.e., a radio station) can make narrow-band signals—that is, signals that you can tune into and out of with just a turn or two of the radio dial.
-Optical SETI uses the same reasoning, but here again apparently only technology can produce light pulses that last a billionth (nano) of a second (although stars can collapse to make a millisecond pulsar that can pulse a thousand times per second).
-Since PlanetQuest will be using only the red part of the star’s light to detect the transits of planets across their stars, we plan to "beam-split" (divide off) the blue light and send it to our nano-second diode detectors to see at the same time if any of those stars are sending billionth-of-a-second pulses toward us, as well.
-Thus you, the PlanetQuester, will be looking for planets and extraterrestrial technology at the same time!
+(Incidentally, optical SETI uses the same reasoning, but here again apparently only technology can produce light pulses that last a billionth [nano] of a second—although stars can collapse to make a millisecond pulsar that can pulse a thousand times per second.)
+PlanetQuest plans to collaborate with the SETI Institute's Allen Telescope Array (see http://www.seti.org/seti/projects/ata/) as well as other radio observatories to apply a new method, developed by some of the PlanetQuest collaborators, of ascertaining if radio signals are actual communications using information theory.
+Current projects could detect whether there is an extraterrestrial radio transmitter, while the new approach—part of the PlanetQuest Collaboratory—will detect whether the content of any radio flux is consistent with the information content of an intelligent communication.
+We have based this work on the study of the communication systems of several intelligent species such as squirrel monkeys, bottlenose dolphins, and humpback whales.
+More information about this can be ascertained by writing us at info@planetquest.org

 What is a variable star?